HVML/PurC/Source/Tools/README.md

 There are some tools for HVML development:
   - `purc`: a HVML debugger, which is an interactive command line program.
-  - `visual-udom`: a visual uDOM editor in text mode.
+  - `udom-editor`: a uDOM editor in text mode.